1. What is temporary importation

 In all these cases you must produce to the proper customs officer your vehicle and Form C.104O, given to you at the time of importation of the vehicle.

 - cleared either on payment of the relevant customs and excise duties or on relief from them.

 You are advised to settle customwise your vehicle before the expiration of the period of its temporary importation the reason being that at that date customs debt is occured and all customs duties and taxes shall be payable.
 In case you fail to proceed with the above settlement the vehicle will be seized as liable to forfeiture.

 8. Vehicles with visitor plates

-M/vehicles which are now in Cyprus and bear visitor plates and they have been bought from the Cyprus market without payment of the relevant duties and taxes, it is not possible to be used anymore without the payment of the duties involved.
+Vehicles which are now in Cyprus and bear visitor plates and they have been bought from the Cyprus market without payment of the relevant duties and taxes, can no longer been used without the payment of the duties involved.

 No documents found